markmarijnissen/js-mediator/README.md

 });
 ```

-Or you can add behavior to every instance and module:
+Extend every module and instance:
 ```javascript
 // For example, add a 'offline' callback to every module in your app.
 Mediator.forEach(['Connection'],function(module,name){